 Steps to Take After a Personal Injury

 If you have been injured in an accident, you may be unsure about what to do next.
 Even though each situation is different, there are some things you can do to help protect your claim.
-The licensed attorneys at Sigman, Janssen, Sewall, Pitz & Burkham can review the steps you took and information you collected to help determine if you have a case.
+The licensed attorneys at Sigman, Janssen, Sewall, Pitz & Burkham can review the steps you took and the information you collected to help determine if you have a case.
 Your consultation with our firm is always free and confidential.

 Seek Medical Assistance for Your Injuries